Kaeks/abuse-bot/README.md

 1. Install [discord.js](https://discord.js.org) and its dependencies inside your bot's root directory using `npm install discord.js`.

+2. Follow the installation for [better-sqlite3](https://www.npmjs.com/package/better-sqlite3).
+Usually, `npm install --save better-sqlite3` should work just fine.

-2. Create `config.json` in the bot's root directory and fill it with the following data, replacing the data in angle brackets with your configuration.
+3. Create `config.json` in the bot's root directory and fill it with the following data, replacing the data in angle brackets with your configuration.

 ```
 {